munair/biopset-documentation/WELCOME.md

 # Introduction

-To those new to binary options and decentralized options trading, BIOPset is overwhelming at first glance.
-These official documents will serve to demystify the protocol and how to profit from using it.
+To those new to binary options and decentralized options trading, BIOPset can be overwhelming at first glance.
+These official documents will serve to demystify the protocol and help you to profit from using it.

 BIOPset documentation is broken into three groups: